ALiono/PoGo/index.md

 ### Pokémon GO is here to stay.

 Pokémon GO revolutionized the way people play games.
 Previously, game identic with people being sedentary and caved in their room all day long.
-This AR-GPS-RPG (Augmented Reality-Global Positioning System-Role Playing Games) genre game enhances the experience of people playing games in the real world.
+This AR-GPS-RPG (Augmented Reality-Global Positioning System-Role Playing Games) genre game enhanced the experience of people playing games in the real world.

-Players become more active and more social, they walk around more and play the game together with family and friends.
+Players became more active and more social, they walked around more and played the game together with family and friends.

 ---